scalar-labs/scalar-kubernetes/docs/GettingStarted.md

 # Getting Started

-This document refers to the possible ways Scalar DL can be deployed in kubernetes cluster,
+This document refers to the ways Scalar DL can be deployed in Kubernetes cluster

 ## Deploy Scalar DL on Azure AKS